 Next, investors want to make sure they can trade the investment vehicle they want.
 E*TRADE provides its clients with Stock Trading, Options Trading, Mutual Funds and Futures Trading while Chase You Invest Trade provides clients access to Stock Trading, Options Trading and Mutual Funds.
 As far as mutual funds go, E*TRADE boasts an offering of 9062 mutual funds compared to Chase You Invest Trade's 2700 available funds.

-Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
-Chase You Invest Trade nor E*TRADE offers virtual trading.
-Taking a look at mobile trading, Chase You Invest Trade offers the iPhone App and Android App while E*TRADE offers the iPhone App, iPad App and Android App.
-Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Checking Accounts, Savings Accounts and Debit Cards are offered by E*TRADE while Chase You Invest Trade offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+E*TRADE makes virtual trading available to clients, while Chase You Invest Trade does not.
+For mobile trading, Chase You Invest Trade offers the iPhone App and Android App while E*TRADE offers the iPhone App, iPad App and Android App.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
+Checking Accounts, Savings Accounts and Debit Cards are available to clients of E*TRADE while Chase You Invest Trade offers customers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.

 Overall, between Chase You Invest Trade and E*TRADE, E*TRADE is the winner.

 Chase You Invest Trade Review